DecisionsDev/decisions-on-kafka/Readme.md

 `<kafka server url>` The kafka broker url, in the sample we use as serverul `localhost:9092` if yours is different please change it.

-`<topic for requests>` The kafka topic where Client Application puts loan requests reacting as kafka Producer and Business Application listen to it reacting as a kafka consumer.
+`<topic for requests>` The kafka topic where Client Application puts loan requests reacting as a kafka Producer and Business Application listen to it reacting as a kafka consumer.

-`<topic for replies>` The kafka topic where Business Application puts the result of the loan request execution against the Decision service, The Business Application reacts as kafka producer and Client Application reacts as consumer getting the message from the topic.
+`<topic for replies>` The kafka topic where Business Application puts the result of the loan request execution against the Decision service, The Business Application reacts as a kafka producer and Client Application reacts as a consumer getting the message from the topic.

 `<number of message>` The number of time we want to send the loan request payload for execution.